msclal/below-zero/README.md

         facebook: "https://www.facebook.com/p/Below-Zero-Shaved-Ice-100065604604709/",
     };
     ```
 2. Simply modify the text inside the `hours: {...}`.
-For example, I will modify the "sunday" value to indicate that Sunday is closed:
+For example, you would modify the "sunday" field to indicate that Sunday is closed:
    ```
     export const storeInfo = {
         hours: {